-Schizophrenia: This is a neuropsychiatric multiple personality disorder which affects approximately 1 % of the population with a concordance value of 40-60 % in monozygotic twins and 10-16 % in dizygotic twins.
-This suggests that there is a strong genetic component to the disorder.
+Schizophrenia: This is a neuropsychiatric disorder, affecting approximately 1% of the population, with a concordance value of 40 – 60% in monozygotic twins and 10 – 16% in dizygotic twins.
+The prevalence suggests there is a strong genetic component to the disorder.

-Bipolar disorder: This disorder affects approximately 0.8 % of the population with twin and family aggregation studies indicating a strong genetic component.
+Bipolar disorder: This disorder affects approximately 0.8% of the population.
+Twin and family aggregation studies indicate a strong genetic component.

-Neural tube defects (NTD): The incidence of NTDs, spina bifida, and anencephaly are approximately 1 to 2 cases per 1,000 live births with females being affected more than males.
-They occur as a result of inheritance of genes from both parents combined with environmental factors such as uncontrolled maternal diabetes, anti-epileptic medications prescribed to the mother etc.
+Neural tube defects (NTD): The incidence of NTDs, such as spina bifida and anencephaly, are approximately 1 to 2 cases per 1,000 live births.
+Females are more likely to be affected than males.
+NTDs occur because of genes inherited from both parents combined with environmental factors, such as uncontrolled maternal diabetes, anti-epileptic medications prescribed to the mother, etc.

-A couple who have a child with NTD have a 3-5 % probability of having another child with the same disorder although the type of NTD may be different with that child.
-While the first child may have anencephaly, the second may have spina bifida.
+A couple who have a child with an NTD has a 3 – 5% probability of having another child with the same disorder, although the type of NTD may be different.
+For example, the first child may have anencephaly, while the second may have spina bifida.

-Congenital hip dysplasia (CHD): As mentioned earlier, this is more common amongst females than males.
-Maternal hormones are the environmental factor contributing to the development of CHD.
-A couple who have a child with CHD have a 6 % probability of having another child with CHD.
+Congenital hip dysplasia (CHD): As mentioned earlier, this is more common among females than males.
+Maternal hormones are the environmental factor contributing to CHD development.
+A couple who have a child with CHD have a 6% probability of having another child with CHD.

-Other examples include factor V mutation which increases incidence of thrombosis and mutation in prothrombin which leads to accelerated clot formation.
-Environmental factors like oral contraceptive pills, smoking etc. individually increase the risk of thrombosis several fold and when combined with the genetic factors can lead to an exponential increase in the incidence of thrombosis.
+Other examples include factor V mutation, which increases the incidence of thrombosis, and a prothrombin mutation, which leads to accelerated clot formation.
+Environmental factors, like oral contraceptive pills and smoking, increase the individual risk of thrombosis and, when combined with the genetic factors, can lead to an exponential increase in the incidence of thrombosis.

-Hirschsprung disease: this is a developmental abnormality associated with an absence of enteric ganglia leading to symptoms of constipation and intestinal obstruction.
-Misssense, loss of function, mutation in the RET gene as well as mutations in the non-coding regulatory regions near the RET locus are now known to cause this condition.
+Hirschsprung disease: This is a developmental abnormality associated with an absence of enteric ganglia, leading to symptoms of constipation and intestinal obstruction.
+Causes of this condition include RET gene mutation as well as mutations in the non-coding regulatory regions near the RET locus.

-Type I diabetes: It is now known to be an autoimmune disorder with complex inheritance associated with Major Histocompatibility Complex (MHC) genes on chromosome 6.
-Twin studies have reported 40 % concordance amongst monozygotic twins.
+Type I diabetes: It is now known to be an autoimmune disorder, with complex inheritance, associated with Major Histocompatibility Complex (MHC) genes on chromosome 6.
+Twin studies have reported a 40% concordance rate among monozygotic twins.

-Alzheimer’s disease: With increasing life spans, the incidence of this condition is reported to be 1-2 % of the elderly currently.
-There are several forms of Alzheimer’s ‘disease.
-Three autosomal dominant forms result in late onset of Alzheimer’s (>60 years of age).
-Twin studies indicate concordance values of 50 % in monozygotic twins.
-Genetic studies have found that individuals with two copies of E 4 allele for the Apolipoprotein E have an early onset form of Alzheimer’s disease.
+Alzheimer’s disease: With increasing lifespans, the incidence of this condition is currently reported to be 1 – 2% of the elderly.
+There are several forms of Alzheimer’s disease.
+Three autosomal dominant forms result in the late onset of Alzheimer’s (>60 years of age).
+Twin studies indicate concordance values of 50% in monozygotic twins.
+Genetic studies have found that individuals with two copies of the E 4 allele for Apolipoprotein E have an early-onset form of Alzheimer’s disease.